Multisite FAQs: What? Why? How?

 What is a multisite church?

 At its simplest, a multisite church is “one church in multiple locations.”
-That means we share the same mission, vision, elders, budget, leadership structure, programs, and processes, but all these things happen in two locations!
+That means we share the same teaching, mission, vision, elders, budget, leadership structure, programs, and processes, but all these things happen in multiple locations!

 - Because we’ve been growing and we don’t intend to stop.
 100 yrs ago, First Christian Church of Johnson City planted us, in hopes that a life-giving church would function as an outpost for the gospel of Jesus Christ in Greene County.
 So, we stand on shoulders of a long tradition of Helping people find and follow Jesus, and we’ve experienced a steady influx of healthy growth for the last 5+ years.
 We are a church filled with amazing people who are ready to sacrifice to achieve an amazing mission!